code-boxx/Core-Boxx-PHP-Framework/README.md

 ## CORE BOXX
-Core Boxx is an open-source PHP framework built with the concept of modularity - Load only what you need, not bloated with tons of unused features.
-It also has plenty of "predefined system modules" that you can add on.
+Core Boxx is an open-source PHP framework built with the concept of simplicity and modularity.
+Install and load only what you need, not bloated with unused features.
 <br><br>

 ## :white_check_mark: "OUT OF THE BOX" FEATURES
-1) Pretty URL.
+1) Pretty URL and routing.
 2) API endpoints with CORS support.
 3) Installable Progressive Web App.
 4) JSON Web Token sessions.
 5) Bootstrap HTML template.
+<br><br>

+## :joy: AS SIMPLE AS IT GETS
+A typical development cycle with Core Boxx:
+1) Create database table.
+2) Create module library - `class MOD extends Core { function FN ... }`
+3) Creat API endpoint - `$_CORE->autoAPI([ "ENDPOINT" => ["MOD", "FN" ]]);`
+4) Create HTML pages and/or mobile app.
+The end.
 <br><br>

 ## :camera: SCREENSHOTS